mochi-hpc-experiments/colza-experiments/cori/vtk/README.md

 this script will also install ParaView and the mini-apps.
 The former will take several hours to build, so be patient!

+Note: the script installs dependencies in this order:
+- ParaView (clone in `src`, build, install in `sw`)
+- Spack (clone in `sw`)
+- Mochi (clone in `sw`)
+- Colza (create Spack environment, install Colza in it)
+- Mini-apps (clone in `src`, build, install in `sw`) If you need to call the `install.sh` script again but some of the steps have already been done, use `--skip-paraview`, `--skip-spack`, `--skip-mochi`, `--skip-colza`, or `--skip-miniapps`.
+For example if you already successfully installed ParaView and Spack, use `./install.sh --skip-paraview --skip-spack`.
+This can be useful to avoid spending long hours building ParaView, in particular.
+Note that the script may ask you to delete some directories to avoid re-using partial builds.

 ## Communication evaluation

+These experiments compare MPI and MoNA when running visualization pipelines for the Mandelbulb and Gray-Scott applications.

 The `mandelbulb-strong.sbatch` and `mandelbulb-weak.sbatch`,
 and the `gray-scott.sbatch`, aim to evaluate the execution